Platform Services / vCenter Server Upgrade

 Step 5: Specify the Virtual Machine name (this is only the Inventory name) and set the password for the VCSA that will be deployed during the upgrade.
 Click Next to continue.

 NOTE: During an upgrade of the source VCSA, a new VCSA virtual machine is deployed and configurations are imported to the new vCenter Server Appliance.
-The source VCSA will be powered off and should be either removed from inventory, or have its network adapter disabled after the upgrade completes.
+The source VCSA will be powered off and should be either removed from inventory, or have its network adapter deactivated after the upgrade completes.

 Step 6: Select the deployment size for the vCenter Server.
 If more storage is needed than the default sizing, choose the “Storage Size” dropdown for more choices.
 Storage size changes will be reflected in the table below the selection dropdown in the Storage (GB) column.